Dear Campference 2019 attendees,

 Why do we attend conferences?

 To paraphrase the 20th Century poet, T.S.
 Eliot: ‘information is not knowledge and knowledge is not wisdom.’
-In other words, it is possible to have lots of information in your memory about a particular subject, but if you don’t know what it means then it’s worthless; and if you don’t know what to do with that information and knowledge then it’s largely useless.
+In other words, it is possible to have lots of information in your memory about a particular subject but if you don’t know what it means then it’s worthless; and if you don’t know what to do with that information and knowledge then it’s largely useless.
 One of the great things about most playwork conferences is that they have the potential to provide all those things – information, knowledge and wisdom.
 There will be presentations offering hard facts about the world of playwork; and workshops run by experienced practitioners who can share their knowledge.
 To make the best use of the wisdom on offer we need to develop the art of judging the difference between those who offer wisdom and those who offer nonsense dressed up in the ‘emperor’s new clothes.’

-Of course, the other great thing we get from playwork conferences is the opportunity to network, to make new friends, to meet like-minded people, to debate with those holding different views.
-In 2017 I attended the first Campference, where all those things were possible, and much more besides.
-It was organised by the Pop-Up Adventure Play people, and it involved not only the usual conference fare, but also the opportunity to camp out with the other Playworkers (and in some cases their children) at the Eureka Villa Adventure Playground in Val Verde, near Los Angeles.
+Of course, the other great thing we get from playwork conferences is the opportunity to network, make new friends, meet like-minded people and debate with those holding different views.
+In 2017 I attended the first Campference.
+There, all those things were possible and much more besides.The event was organised by the Pop-Up Adventure Play team.
+Alongside the usual conference fare, it offered the unique opportunity to camp out with other Playworkers (and in some cases, their children).
+Set at the Eureka Villa Adventure Playground in Val Verde, near Los Angeles, the location added to the sense of adventure.

 Fraser on stage with Erin, Luke and Michele, the panellists at Campference 2017.

 All this may eventually enable the child to come closer to self-actualisation than might otherwise be possible.
 ‘Unconditional positive regard’ is the term that applies to the fundamental attitude of the playworker towards the children.
-The playworker who adopts that approach deeply values the humanity of the children with whom they work, and most importantly, cannot be deflected from that attitude by any particular child behaviours.
-The attitude is constantly reconfirmed by the playworker’s “acceptance of and enduring warmth towards the children” (Mearns and Thorne, 1988, p.59 – slightly paraphrased).
+The playworker who adopts that approach deeply values the humanity of the children with whom they work and most importantly, cannot be deflected from that attitude by any particular child behaviours.
+The attitude is constantly reconfirmed by the playworker’s “acceptance of and enduring warmth towards the children” (Mearns and Thorne,1988, p.59 – slightly paraphrased).

 Prof. Fraser Brown